 The public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock before giving effect to this offering.
-Accordingly, if you purchase our common stock in this offering, you will incur immediate and substantial dilution of approximately \$7.28 per share, representing the difference between the assumed public offering price per share of common stock of \$8.06, the last reported sale price of our common stock on The Nasdaq Global Market on May 29, 2018, and our as adjusted net tangible book value as of March 31, 2018.
+Accordingly, if you purchase our common stock in this offering, you will incur immediate and substantial dilution of \$6.72 per share, representing the difference between the public offering price per share of common stock of \$7.50 and our as adjusted net tangible book value as of March 31, 2018, giving effect to this offering.
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our stockholders or result in downward pressure on the price of our common stock.
 For a further description of the dilution that you will experience immediately after this offering, see the section in this prospectus supplement entitled "Dilution".